 Nowadays language skills are more than nice to know.
 Therefore we recommend you to take your time for experiences which won’t come along anymore after graduation.

-We do have good contact worldwide:
+We do have good research and study contact worldwide:

 More good contact we have to Eindhoven/Niederlande, Oslo/Norwegen, Roskilde und Kopenhagen/Dänemark, Irvine/USA, Oulu/Finnland.

 Options named above are either full cooperations (Trento, Troyes), what makes it easy to become an exchange students, or easier to visit when choosing an internship which can be supported by Erasmus+ or other programs sometimes.
 All options are possible to be chosen as a freemover.
 Then as a student taking your credits into account is more difficult unfortunately, while internships are creditable.